 The MoDOT Highway Safety and Traffic (HST) Division will incorporate human trafficking awareness messages into its Winter paid media campaign to educate CMV drivers to look out for the signs and speak up.
-In addition, Missouri will participate in public awareness and enforcement activities during Human Trafficking Awareness month in January.
+Update 6/27/24 - In addition, Missouri will participate in public awareness and enforcement activities during Human Trafficking Awareness month in January, as well as print and disseminate outreach/education materials at Rest Areas and Welcome Centers utilized by CMV drivers and the motoring public.
 Furthermore, MCSAP partners will be encouraged to disseminate the Truckers Against Trafficking (TAT) wallet cards with each inspection, investigation, or audit report - the wallet cards highlight the hotline numbers to report a tip, actionable information needed when reporting a tip, and red flag indicators and questions to consider when presented with a situation that may be human trafficking.
-Lastly, HST will partner again with TAT to bring the Freedom Drivers Project (FDP) to the Missouri State Fair to bring awareness about human trafficking to the community.
+FY 2024 Update - Lastly, HST will partner again with TAT to bring the Freedom Drivers Project (FDP) to the Missouri State Fair to bring awareness about human trafficking to the community.
 The FDP is a mobile exhibit intended to educate audiences about the realities of domestic sex trafficking and how the trucking industry is combatting it.
 The trailer provides many with their first glimpse into human trafficking, as well as simple action steps anyone can take.
+If the TAT FDP is not available, HST intends to partner with the MO Attorney General's Anti-Human Trafficking Task Force to ensure there is a presence in the MoDOT Highway Gardens building (or somewhere on the fairgrounds) to raise awareness to human trafficking and provide education to law enforcement, members of the trucking industry, and other members of the public on how to identify and report possible human trafficking.